Radial Shock Wave Treatment

 What you can expect with your treatment

-Shockwave Therapy is noisy.
-Our shockwave machine uses compressed air, so it can be a bit noisy.
+Radial Shockwave Therapy is noisy.
+Our radial shockwave machine uses compressed air, so it can be a bit noisy.
 If you have concerns about this please let your physio know.
 Ear plugs are available.

-Shockwave Therapy can be uncomfortable.
-The repeated manual pressure from Shockwave can be uncomfortable over tender areas.
+Radial Shockwave Therapy can be uncomfortable.
+The repeated manual pressure from Radial Shockwave can be uncomfortable over tender areas.
 Some discomfort may be expected but not severe pain.

 Related Downloads